 However, this is a powerful acid formula, and can irritate and inflame skin.
 It should not be used on sensitive, damaged, or peeling skin.

-In fact, The Ordinary does not recommend this product for people who are new to glycolic peels, and you should always perform a patch test before use.
+In fact, The Ordinary does not recommend this exfoliator for people who are new to glycolic peels, and you should always perform a patch test before use.

 What Happens After You Use The Ordinary Peeling Solution?

-After using this (or any) glycolic peel, the skin will be extremely sensitive.
+After using The Ordinary AHA 30 BHA 2 Peeling Solution, or any glycolic peel, the skin will be extremely sensitive.

 It’s important to avoid any exposure to the sun for a week or more afterward.